 Sonic branding can reinforce a brand identity as much as a logo, and can communicate on a similar level.
 It even deals with the same themes as visual branding.

 I’ve written before about Apple’s skeuomorphic approach to their brand, a practice that they hoped would help users understand the idea of a digital interface when we were all still very much used to pressing a raised plastic button to make something work.
 They designed much of their visual interfaces by borrowing from our visual knowledge of things from the real world; make the notepad look like a real notepad, make users put something they want to delete into an image of a trashcan.
 Now we’re a bit more comfortable with the idea of a digital interface, these things seem a bit dated and patronising.
-So much so, that Apple has moved away from doing thiswith the exception of sound.
+So much so, that Apple has moved away from doing this—with the exception of sound.

 Think about the sound when you drag something to the trash on a mac.
 Or when you type something on your iPhone.
 Throwing a file into the trash icon sounds like throwing paper into a bin.
 Typing sounds like a typewriter.